2012-13 Softball Coaches

-Bachkora’s primary responsibility on the field is working with the infielders on their defensive skills and assignments.
-She also assists in the instruction of all aspects of hitting and offense.
-Her primary duties off the field include recruiting, monitoring the academic progress of student-athletes and helping lead the strength and conditioning program for the team.
+Her primary duties off the field include recruiting, monitoring the academic progress of student-athletes and helping lead the strength and conditioning regimen for the team.

-In the 2013 season, Bachkora assisted in leading the Eagles to their 6th straight top 3 finish in the Conference and their highest RPI ranking since the 2009 season.
-The defense remained a strong force at a .967 fielding percentage with 5 fewer errors than the previous season.
-The Eagles were ranked 9th Nationally in double plays turned per game this past season with 26.
-The Eagles were also able to control opposing teams’ running game with only 33 attempted stolen bases and only 24 successful steals, both of which are Division 1 school records.
+In the 2013 season, Bachkora assisted in leading the Eagles to their sixth-straight top-three finish in the conference and their highest RPI ranking since the 2009 season.
+The defense remained a strong force with a .967 fielding percentage with five fewer errors than the previous season.
+The Eagles were ranked ninth nationally in double-plays turned per game with 26 and consistently controlled opposing teams’ running game with only 33 attempted stolen bases and just 24 successful steals, both of which are school records since the transition to Division I.

 In 2012, Bachkora helped the Eagles to a Regular Season and Conference Tournament Championship.
-They went on to their first ever appearance in the NCAA Regional Tournament and beat the host University of Florida to earn the University’s first ever Division 1 post season win.
-Under Bachkora’s defensive instruction the Eagles earned their highest fielding percentage in program history, most double plays turned (28) and 12 fewer errors than last year (62 in 2012, 74 in 2011).
+They went on to their first ever appearance in the NCAA Regional Tournament and beat the host and no. 5 University of Florida to earn the department’s first-ever Division I post-season win.
+Under Bachkora’s defensive instruction, the Eagles earned their highest fielding percentage in program history, most double plays turned (28) and 12 fewer errors than the previous year.
 She helped Regan Knapik break the single-season assists record while Kristen Bembnowski and Emily Lanier were named second team All-Conference in the infield.
-Bachkora also helped the Eagles hitters raise thier team batting average by 10 points.
+Bachkora also helped the Eagles hitters raise their team batting average by 10 points.

-Prior to FGCU, Bachkora was a volunteer assistant at Kansas.
+Prior to joining the staff at FGCU, Bachkora was a volunteer assistant at Kansas.
 She had multiple responsibilities with the Jayhawk softball team, but worked primarily on hitting and with the team's infielders.

-Bachkora, an Overland Park, Kan., native, graduated from Bradley University in May 2009 with a bachelor's degree in cell and molecular biology and a minor in psychology.
+The Overland Park, Kan. native, graduated from Bradley University in May 2009 with a bachelor's degree in cell and molecular biology and a minor in psychology.
 Following graduation, she returned to her home state and served as an assistant coach for the Wichita Mustangs softball club.

-An All-Missouri Valley second team selection her senior season, Bachkora was a four-year letterwinner for the Braves' softball team and was named to the MVC's All-Tournament team in 2009.
+An All-Missouri Valley second team selection her senior season, Bachkora was a four-year letterwinner for the Bradley Braves' softball team and was named to the MVC's All-Tournament team in 2009.
 Bachkora also became Bradley's single-season (10) home run record holder and career (16) home run record holder, while being named the school's offensive player of the year and 4-D award (Determination, Discipline, Dedication and Desire) winner her senior year.
-Bachkora made the Athletic Director's Honor Roll all eight semesters during her college career and as a senior, she was named ESPN The Magazine Academic All-District.
+Bachkora made the Athletic Director's Honor Roll all eight semesters during her college career and as a senior was named to the ESPN The Magazine Academic All-District team.

 WHAT THEY'RE SAYING ABOUT BACHKORA: